joselbr2099/t-ide/README.md

 ### Running

-After installing the prerequisites in terminal:
+After installing the prerequisites write in the terminal:

 ```
 chmod +x install.sh